 Templo is the first of five rainforest waterfalls at La Paz Waterfall Gardens.
 While not the tallest of the five, Templo is a favorite due to the surrounding area that allows for close ups and wide-angle perspectives that are both equally amazing.
 There are several viewing platforms, a bridge, and small beach area that provide endless photo opportunities.

-Warning: Although the stream below Templo is shallow, the current is swift, and caution is particularly advised under the bridge as it is only a short distance to the top of Magia Blanca, the tallest and strongest waterfall at La Paz Waterfall Gardens.
+Warning: Although the stream below Templo is shallow, the current is swift, and caution is particularly advised under the bridge as it is only a short distance to the top of Magia Blanca, the tallest waterfall at La Paz Waterfall Gardens.
 A misstep here could prove to be fatal.

 The hike to La Cangreja is not for the weak and begins at the visitor center near the base of the active Rincón de la Vieja volcano.
 The six-mile round-trip hike takes you through thick forests, across jungle streams, and into wide-open, sun-drenched spaces.
 And it's hot.
 Very, very hot.
 Add in a backpack with thirty pounds of camera gear and a tripod and you can expect to be completely exhausted at the end of the day.

 La Cangreja translates to "The Crab" and measures 130 feet tall.
 For a waterfall of this height, it is surprisingly gentle, and cascades softly into a gorgeous green-blue pool.
 La Cangreja is surrounded by unique rock formations and hanging vines and late afternoon sunlight creates stunning streaking patterns across the face of the waterfall.
 Although technically not permitted, swimming is common at La Cangreja, and the beautiful water is a refreshing relief after the strenuous hike.